Skip to main content

 A healthy lifestyle can help you look after your eyes.
 This includes:

 The diet that's good for your heart and the rest of your body will also help your eyes.
-The American Academy of Ophthalmology provides research-based tips about:
+The American Academy of Ophthalmology provides research-based tips about eating for your eye health.

 A healthy lifestyle can help you look after your eyes.
 This includes:

 The diet that's good for your heart and the rest of your body will also help your eyes.
-The American Academy of Ophthalmology provides research-based tips about:
+The American Academy of Ophthalmology provides research-based tips about eating for your eye health.

 Read less...